What’s it all about?

 Catford was made up of small hamlets on agricultural land until the arrival of the railway in 1857, when homes began to be built for the affluent middle classes.
 A later wave of development came in 1892 when a second station and tram services began, blessing Catford with late Victorian and large Edwardian homes.
 Much of this housing stock was built by Scotsman Archibald Corbett, who bought 300 acres of virgin land to build new homes.
 He had a firm vision and the properties he built had both front and back gardens, were laid out in strict grid like patterns never far from a school and a row of shops, but with no public houses.
 Much of Catford was destroyed during the Blitz, and post war redevelopment was mainly in the Brutalist vein.
 Although this style isn’t for everyone, a fine example can be seen in Eros House, home to both commercial and residential properties.
-The most desirable properties in Catford are the Edwardian homes in the Culverly Road conservation area, although they rarely come on the market.
+The most desirable properties in Catford are the Edwardian homes in the Culverley Road conservation area, although they rarely come on the market.
 Other period properties of interest are two 1930s housing estates, Bellingham and Downham.

 For house price information please visit the sold data tab.

-Eating & drinking: Catford’s wide selection of affordable restaurants makes it a great place for eating out with friends.
+Eating and drinking: Catford’s wide selection of affordable restaurants makes it a great place for eating out with friends.
 A local favourite is Mekan, with its delicious Middle Eastern meze and pleasant setting.
 Another popular choice is Sapporo Ichiban, which serves excellent traditional Japanese dishes for very reasonable prices.
-Popular pubs in the area include the Catford Bridge Tavern and Little Nans are both popular too.
-After dinner, head to the recently revamped Catford Constitutional Club and take your pick from its rotating ciders and ales on tap, or join in with its regular pub quizzes or comedy nights.
-Another favourite is the Ninth Life, a pub which has multiple rooms and floors for a variety of events.
+Popular pubs in the area include the Catford Bridge Tavern and Ninth Life, which has multiple rooms and floors for a variety of events.
 If that’s not for you, try the Riva Lounge for cocktails.